Blog

 Return

-Author: Nick Huntbatch, Head of Product at Electron
+Author: Nick Huntbatch, Chief Product Officer at Electron

 How should you select and deploy a new flexibility market platform to help encourage more volume and value into your flexibility markets?
 Getting this right is the key to enabling an energy transition where everyone can benefit from changing the way they engage with the energy system.
 In this blog, I outline some of the features that you should consider when making your selection for a platform that scales.